 An Uber or Lyft driver may drive negligently or recklessly and cause an accident, or another driver can collide with a rideshare vehicle, causing serious injuries to the driver and their rideshare passengers.

 Car accidents involving Lyft or Uber can be tricky to handle.
-An Atlanta Uber/Lyft accident lawyer with Atlanta Personal Injury Law Group can help you handle it all.
+An Atlanta Uber and Lyft accident lawyer with Atlanta Personal Injury Law Group can help you handle it all.

 Areas in Atlanta That Are at Higher Risk for Uber and Lyft Accidents